Azure/azure-event-hubs-spark/docs/spark-streaming-eventhubs-integration.md

 ### Your own data store

 For data stores that support transactions, saving sequence numbers from Event Hubs in the same transaction as the results can keep the two in sync, even in failure situations.
-If you’re careful about detecting repeated or skipped offset ranges, rolling back the transaction prevents duplicated or lost messages from affecting results.
+If you're careful about detecting repeated or skipped offset ranges, rolling back the transaction prevents duplicated or lost messages from affecting results.
 This gives the equivalent of exactly-once semantics.
 It is also possible to use this tactic even for outputs that result from aggregations, which are typically hard to make idempotent.